Raspberry Moon: Themes and composition

 Lyrically, the album shies away from the themes of heartbreak found in Cartwheel, in favor of more positive views on romance and passion.
 While some songs, such as "Lawnmower", still touch on the topic of heartbreak, the album marks a departure from previous album Nineteen in Love, which explored the doubt on whether or not true love or long-term relationships were even possible, themes Anderson refused to return to in the album:

 This is definitely my most openly romantic album.
 It's a product of the happiest relationship I’ve had so far in my life...I'm not special in having a long career of getting rejected and heartbroken.
 But the advice I give to my friends when they’re heartbroken is 'yeah, you are heartbroken right now, but keep your eyes on the ball because there’s something good coming around the bend.'
 I had to keep that hope alive in myself, both with the band and my relationships...playing it safe and not taking risks is not a recipe for security or happiness...I see the Reddit comments, I see the YouTube comments.
 People are saying ‘Hotline's great, but I really wish it would go back to the early stuff.'
 And I'm just like, well, I’m not going to.
 Anytime you do fan service, a lot of time you are sacrificing something if you’re just trying to keep the same formula.
 It’s not what I want to do.
 I’m trying to grow and change."

-The album's sound was commonly descried as shoegaze by music publications, a label Anderson personally pushed back against, but generally accepts given the frequency the term is used towards the band.
+The album's sound was commonly described as shoegaze by music publications, a label Anderson personally pushed back against, but generally accepts given the frequency the term is used towards the band.
 Consequence, conversely, felt that the album showed the band moving away from shoegaze into a more power pop sound.
 Lead single "Julia's War" was described as "bleary, muscular, catchy-as-hell power-pop" with heavy emphasis on distorted guitars.
 The song title is an allusion to the name of the record label of fellow shoegaze band They Are Gutting a Body of Water.
 Anderson described the track as emphasizing a more straightforward hook and more upfront vocals than what is usually utilized in shoegaze music.
 "Candle" was described as a "fuzz-pop love song".
 Certain song, particularly "Letter to Heaven", were influenced by the early music of Third Eye Blind, with Anderson noting that when writing and recording the song, he thought "We just gotta let the guitar sing here.
 This is a Third Eye Blind moment.
 We gotta let the guitarist do their thing.